pedrocava/Recon/README.md

 * Grid generating function, so one can map results easily
 * Finds the Pure Nash Equilibrium of a 2 person simultaneous game
 * Finds the Mixed Nash Equilibrium of a 2 person simultaneous game, for 2x2 matrices
+* Numerically finds the solution to a Cournot Duopoly Model, with linear and non-linear cost and demand curves

 Things that are currently under work:

-* Solution to a Cournot Duopoly
 * Computing Cobb-Douglas functions with $n$-inputs